1

 • The member is suffering from an illness or injury making other forms of transportation inadvisable.

 Non-emergent air ambulance service is a Health First Colorado service when the member's medical professional indicates, in writing, that the member requires air ambulance in order to be transported safely and they are unable to use less costly modes of NEMT services.
-All NEMT air ambulance trips must be prior approved by the Department (See Prior Authorization).
+All NEMT air ambulance trips must be prior approved by the Department.
+Refer to the Prior Authorization section.

 Back to Top